lynda365/lynda365.github.io/_posts/2019-03-04-vegan-frankfurters.md

 - 225g vital wheat gluten

 directions:
-- Crumble tofu into bowl of blender.
+- Place chopped onions and garlic in bowl of blender
 - In a liquid measuring cup, measure the soy sauce and add water to make 100ml.
 Add to blender and blend.
+- Crumble the tofu into the blender and blend until smooth.
 - Gradually add all other ingredients except cornflour and gluten, blending as you go.
 Pour into a large mixing bowl.
 - Add vital wheat gluten and cornflour to the mixture and stir to combine.
 Knead gently - the mixture will be soft but you'll see strands of gluten forming.
 - Divide the dough into equal pieces of 75g.
 Roll each into a rough hot dog shape (doesn't have to be perfect).
 Wrap each dog in clingfilm and twist the ends shut.